Jaro, Iloilo City: Healthcare

-The town of Jaro has adequate healthcare institutions equipped with medical facilities catering to the community in general.
-The Iloilo City Health Office has satellites district and barangay/barrio clinics clustered in the whole town, administering a plethora of immunization and medical programs for Jaro's citizens.
+The town of Jaro has sufficient healthcare institutions equipped with medical facilities to serve the community.
+The Iloilo City Health Office operates satellite district and barangay clinics throughout the town, offering various immunization and medical programs for Jaro's residents.

-Most of the healthcare institutions in Jaro are church owned/affiliated or privately run corporations.
-The private hospitals in Jaro include CPU–Iloilo Mission Hospital, ACE Medica Center – Iloilo, Metro Iloilo Hospital and Medical Center, and CPU Birthing Center.
+Most of Jaro's healthcare institutions are either owned by churches or are privately operated corporations.
+Private hospitals in the area include CPU–Iloilo Mission Hospital, Asia Pacific Medical Center – Iloilo (formerly ACE Medical Center – Iloilo), Metro Iloilo Hospital and Medical Center, and CPU Birthing Center.

-CPU–Iloilo Mission Hospital which was founded in 1901 by Protestant Americans as the Sabine Haines Memorial Union Mission Hospital (Union Mission Hospital), is the oldest running hospital in Western Visayas, also the first American and Protestant hospital in the country.
-It established the first nursing school in the country in 1906, the Union Mission Hospital Training School for Nurses, the present day Central Philippine University College of Nursing.
-It is also the first hospital for soldiers and constabulary in the Philippines during the American colonial period.
-A ~500 bed Level III tertiary hospital, CPU–Iloilo Mission Hospital's facilities include the 2 storey Main Hall, the 4 storey IMH Medical Arts Building, the 2 storey CPU–IMH Medical Education Training Center, the 4 storey IMH Centennial Building, and the soon to open 7 storey IMH Medical Center tower.
+CPU–Iloilo Mission Hospital, founded in 1901 by Protestant Americans as the Sabine Haines Memorial Union Mission Hospital, holds the distinction of being the oldest functioning hospital in Western Visayas.
+It is also the country's first American and Protestant hospital.
+The hospital established the initial nursing school in the Philippines in 1906, which evolved into the present-day Central Philippine University College of Nursing.
+During the American colonial period, it served as the first hospital for soldiers and constabulary in the Philippines.
+With around 500 beds, CPU–Iloilo Mission Hospital is a Level III tertiary hospital, encompassing structures like the 2-story Main Hall, the 4-story IMH Medical Arts Building, the 2-story CPU–IMH Medical Education Training Center, the 4-story IMH Centennial Building, and the 7-story IMH Medical Center tower.

-ACE Medical Center – Iloilo of Allied Care Experts and Metro Iloilo Hospital and Medical Center are newly built private hospitals in Jaro.
+Newly constructed private hospitals in Jaro are Asia Pacific Medical Center – Iloilo (formerly ACE Medical Center – Iloilo) and Metro Iloilo Hospital and Medical Center.

-The WVSU Medical Center is the sole government run hospital in Jaro, and is administered and operated by West Visayas State University but is independent.
-The Department of Health of the Philippines established and built the already finished auxiliary healthcare unit of the hospital – the WVSU Cancer Center for Western Visayas.
-The 10 storey WVSU Lung, Kidney and Heart Center for Western Visayas is also in the pipeline to be built in the hospital by the said government agency.
+The WVSU Medical Center stands as the solitary government-run hospital in Jaro.
+It operates independently under the administration of West Visayas State University.
+The Department of Health of the Philippines established and completed an auxiliary healthcare unit for the hospital, known as the WVSU Cancer Center for Western Visayas.
+Moreover, plans are underway for the construction of the 10-story WVSU Lung, Kidney, and Heart Center for Western Visayas within the hospital premises, overseen by the mentioned government agency.